 What Happens If I’m Partially At Fault for the Accident?

-North Carolina is a contributory negligence state.
+North Carolina law follows the doctrine of contributory negligence.
 If you are even partially at fault for an accident, you may not be able to recover any compensation from the other driver.

 This is why it is so important to speak to a personal injury lawyer after an accident.
 A lawyer can help you investigate the cause of the accident and determine who was truly at fault.